bbogdan-ov/chip-maximator/README.md

 *Only tested on Linux and Web builds*

-To build this EXPERIENCE you need to install [rust](https://www.rust-lang.org) programming language first
+To build this EXPERIENCE you have to install the [RUST](https://www.rust-lang.org) programming language first

 Build and run natively: